 Position-wise Feed-Forward Networks: Each encoder or decoder output is equipped with a very simple feed forward network with ReLU activation between two linear layers.

-Embeddings: Similar to transduction models, the Transformer uses learned embeddings to convert the tokens to a nn dimensional vector space.
+Embeddings: Similar to transduction models, the Transformer uses learned embeddings to convert the tokens to a dimensional vector space.

 Positional Encoding: In order to compensate the lack of embedded position information inherent in RNNs, they added ‘positional encodings’ to the input embeddings at the bottom of the encoder and decoder stacks.